-- (6) For the avoidance of doubt, where the prescribed fees have not been submitted as required under subsection (1) or section 39(3), the Board or the Director of WORC shall not entertain the application. - (7) Where the Board or the Director of WORC varies a Certificate under subsection (5) to change an occupation, the original occupation specified by the Board or the Director of WORC shall remain and shall be the occupation upon which the annual fee is based unless the new occupation is in a higher fee category.
+- (6) For the avoidance of doubt, where the prescribed fees have not been submitted as required under subsection (1) or section 39(3), the Board or the Director of WORC shall not entertain the application. - (7) Where the Board or the Director of WORC varies a Certificate under subsection (5) to change an occupation, the original occupation specified by the Board or the Director of WORC shall remain and shall be the occupation upon which the annual fee is based unless the new occupation is in a higher fee category. - (8) When applying under this section for the right to reside permanently in the Islands the applicant shall provide full particulars of that person's spouse or civil

-- (8) When applying under this section for the right to reside permanently in the Islands the applicant shall provide full particulars of his or her spouse and all dependants whether or not it is intended that they would accompany the applicant if the applicant's application is successful; and the failure to provide such particulars in the application is an offence. - (9) Where an application for the right to reside permanently in the Islands, or an appeal before the Immigration Appeals Tribunal is pending, and there is a change with respect to the dependants named in the application, the applicant or the appellant, as the case may be, shall so inform the Board or the Director of WORC in writing and may request that such dependants be included in the application or appeal when it is being determined. - (10) An applicant referred to in subsection (9) shall also inform the Board or the Director of WORC in respect of his or her application if there is any change in the applicant's circumstances since making the application, in relation to - - (a) any convictions the applicant may have received; - (b) whether the applicant has become unemployed; - (c) whether the applicant has been charged with an offence; - (d) whether the applicant no longer holds any of the assets listed in the application; and - (e) any change in applicant's marital status or in respect of his dependants, and failure to do so is an offence.
+- partner and all dependants whether or not it is intended that they would accompany the applicant if the applicant's application is successful; and the failure to provide such particulars in the application is an offence.20 - (9) Where an application for the right to reside permanently in the Islands, or an appeal before the Immigration Appeals Tribunal is pending, and there is a change with respect to the dependants named in the application, the applicant or the appellant, as the case may be, shall so inform the Board or the Director of WORC in writing and may request that such dependants be included in the application or appeal when it is being determined. - (10) An applicant referred to in subsection (9) shall also inform the Board or the Director of WORC in respect of that person's application if there is any change in the applicant's circumstances since making the application, in relation to - (a) any convictions the applicant may have received; - (b) whether the applicant has become unemployed; - (c) whether the applicant has been charged with an offence; - (d) whether the applicant no longer holds any of the assets listed in the application; and - (e) any change in the status of the applicant's marriage or civil partnership or in respect of the applicant's dependants, 21 and failure to do so is an offence.